randeer/Building-Docker-swarm-using-docker/README.md

-# Building Docker Swarm Using Docker
+# Building a Docker Swarm Using Docker
 Building a Dockerize enviroment

 After installing docker.